 Visitors who want to go shopping in Chicago will find there is no shortage of stores!
 The best place to shop in the city is on the famed Magnificent Mile, which is the section of Michigan Avenue that runs from the Chicago River north to Oak Street.
-The cosmopolitan street is lined with an astounding 460 retailers – from recognizable department stores and chic boutiques.
+The cosmopolitan street is lined with an astounding 460 retailers – from recognizable department stores to chic boutiques.

 Pro Tip: Save money and skip lines with a Chicago CityPass!

+Need more ideas of what to see in Chicago in 3 days?
+Go to a show!
 Chicago has a vibrant theater district comprised of more than 250 theaters.
 From world-class productions to comedy acts, some of the best actors and comedians in the world have graced the stages in Chicago.

 One of our favorite things to do in any city is explore the unique neighborhoods and districts.
 Throughout our Chicago weekend trip itinerary, we have featured some of the top Chicago districts – but we by no means covered them all.
-Some of the other places to explore are Chinatown, Little Italy, Lincoln Park, Wicker Park, Boystown and Roscoe Village.
+Some of the other places to explore in Chicago are Chinatown, Little Italy, Lincoln Park, Wicker Park, Boystown and Roscoe Village.

-How Many Days in Chicago?
+How Many Days In Chicago?

 We have outlined a perfect plan for a long weekend in Chicago – but what if your trip plans include more (or fewer!) days?
 No worries!
 Using our 3-Day Chicago Weekend Itinerary as a base, we are sharing our best suggestions for longer and shorter trips to the city.

 1-Day Chicago Itinerary